Selling Property Abroad and Bringing the Money Back to the UK

 Head of Private Clients

-Simply follow our step-by-step guide to understand how to sell your property safely and successfully.
-With a little know-how, you can avoid the associated pitfalls.
+Simply follow our step-by-step guide to understand how to sell your property safely and successfully and bring the money back into the UK.
+With a bit of know-how, you can avoid the associated pitfalls.

-Figure out your finances
+1. Figure out your finances

-Choosing an estate agent
+3. Choose an estate agent

 - Choose an agent with plenty of experience, so you’re confident they have established a good reputation and have a wealth of local knowledge.